 Advances to employees refer to duly approved cash advances for official business to the Branch's employees that are subject to liquidation.

-In 2019, the Branch decided to write-off bad debts amounting to ₱117,118.
+In 2019, the Branch decided to write-off its bad debts from advances to employees amounting to ₱117,118.

 6. PROPERTY AND EQUIPMENT (NET)